awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-dotnet-messagehandler.md

 For example, you might have a single application serving requests to three subdomains– `www.example.com`, `api.example.com`, and `static.example.com`\.
 You can use a dynamic naming strategy with the pattern `*.example.com` to identify segments for each subdomain with a different name, resulting in three service nodes on the service map\.
 If your application receives requests with a hostname that doesn't match the pattern, you will see a fourth node on the service map with a fallback name that you specify\.

-To use the same name for all request segments, specify the name of your application when you initialize the servlet filter, as shown in the previous section\.
-This has the same effect as creating a [http://docs.aws.amazon.com/xray-sdk-for-dotnet/latest/reference/html/T_Amazon_XRay_Recorder_Core_Strategies_FixedSegmentNamingStrategy.htm](http://docs.aws.amazon.com/xray-sdk-for-dotnet/latest/reference/html/T_Amazon_XRay_Recorder_Core_Strategies_FixedSegmentNamingStrategy.htm) and passing it to the [http://docs.aws.amazon.com/xray-sdk-for-dotnet/latest/reference/html/M_Amazon_XRay_Recorder_Handlers_AspNet_WebApi_TracingMessageHandler__ctor.htm](http://docs.aws.amazon.com/xray-sdk-for-dotnet/latest/reference/html/M_Amazon_XRay_Recorder_Handlers_AspNet_WebApi_TracingMessageHandler__ctor.htm) constructor\.
+To use the same name for all request segments, specify the name of your application when you initialize the message handler, as shown in the previous section\.
+This has the same effect as creating a [http://docs.aws.amazon.com/xray-sdk-for-dotnet/latest/reference/html/T_Amazon_XRay_Recorder_Core_Strategies_FixedSegmentNamingStrategy.htm](http://docs.aws.amazon.com/xray-sdk-for-dotnet/latest/reference/html/T_Amazon_XRay_Recorder_Core_Strategies_FixedSegmentNamingStrategy.htm) and passing it to the `RegisterXRay` method\.

 ```
-config.MessageHandlers.Add(new TracingMessageHandler(new FixedSegmentNamingStrategy("MyApp"));
+AWSXRayASPNET.RegisterXRay(this, new FixedSegmentNamingStrategy("MyApp"));
 ```

 **Note**
 You can override the default service name that you define in code with the `AWS_XRAY_TRACING_NAME` environment variable\.

 A dynamic naming strategy defines a pattern that hostnames should match, and a default name to use if the hostname in the HTTP request does not match the pattern\.
-To name segments dynamically, create a [http://docs.aws.amazon.com/xray-sdk-for-dotnet/latest/reference/html/T_Amazon_XRay_Recorder_Core_Strategies_DynamicSegmentNamingStrategy.htm](http://docs.aws.amazon.com/xray-sdk-for-dotnet/latest/reference/html/T_Amazon_XRay_Recorder_Core_Strategies_DynamicSegmentNamingStrategy.htm) and pass it to the `TracingMessageHandler` constructor\.
+To name segments dynamically, create a [http://docs.aws.amazon.com/xray-sdk-for-dotnet/latest/reference/html/T_Amazon_XRay_Recorder_Core_Strategies_DynamicSegmentNamingStrategy.htm](http://docs.aws.amazon.com/xray-sdk-for-dotnet/latest/reference/html/T_Amazon_XRay_Recorder_Core_Strategies_DynamicSegmentNamingStrategy.htm) and pass it to the `RegisterXRay` method\.

 ```
-config.MessageHandlers.Add(new TracingMessageHandler(new DynamicSegmentNamingStrategy("MyApp", "*.example.com"));
+AWSXRayASPNET.RegisterXRay(this, new DynamicSegmentNamingStrategy("MyApp", "*.example.com"));
 ```